WICG/element-timing/README.md

 A `PerformanceElementTiming` entry has the following attributes:
 * `name`: for images, "image-paint".
 For text: "text-paint".
 * `entryType`: it will always be the string "element".
+* `startTime` and `duration`: these will always be set to 0.
 * `renderTime`: for images, the [image rendering timestamp](#image-time), or 0 when the resource does not pass the [timing allow check](https://w3c.github.io/resource-timing/#dfn-timing-allow-check).
 For text, the [text rendering timestamp](#text-time).
-* `startTime` and `duration`: these will always be set to 0.
+* `loadTime`: for images, the latest between the time when the image resource is loaded and the time when the image resource is associated to the element.
+For text, 0.
 * `intersectionRect`: for images, the display rectangle of the image within the viewport.
 For text, the [text rect](#text-rect) of the associated text (only counting text nodes which have been painted at least once).
-* `responseEnd`: for images, the timestamp of when the last byte of the resource response was received, same as ResourceTiming's [responseEnd](https://w3c.github.io/resource-timing/#dom-performanceresourcetiming-responseend).
-For text, 0.
 * `identifier`: the value of the `elementtiming` attribute of the element.
 * `naturalWidth`: the [intrinsic](https://drafts.csswg.org/css2/conform.html#intrinsic) width of the image.
 It matches with the corresponding DOM [attribute](https://html.spec.whatwg.org/multipage/embedded-content.html#dom-img-naturalwidth) for img.
 0 for text.
 * `naturalHeight`: the [intrinsic](https://drafts.csswg.org/css2/conform.html#intrinsic) height of the image.
 It matches with the corresponding DOM [attribute](https://html.spec.whatwg.org/multipage/embedded-content.html#dom-img-naturalheight) for img.
 0 for text.